| [PUBLISH] IN THE UNITED STATES COURT OF APPEALS

 that the equipment had disappeared mysteriously and would not

+be returned.
 We hold that the district court

 erred in holding, as a matter of law, that the equipment disappeared